Does SEO use machine learning?

 While it took a few weeks to set up the initial environment, to test the right combination of features and to share this blog post with you, now to process hundreds of thousands of combinations anyone can do it out in just a few minutes!
 This is also the beauty of using a tool like Orange that, after the initial setup, requires no coding skills.

-We will continue to improve the methodology while working for our VIP clients, validating the results from these type of analysis and eventually improve our product to bring these results to an increasing number of people (all the clients of our semantic technology).
+We will continue to improve the methodology while working for our VIP clients, validating the results from this type of analysis and eventually improve our product to bring these results to an increasing number of people (all the clients of our semantic technology).